obfuscatedgenerated/binary-arithmetic-trainer/README.md

 # Binary Arithmetic Trainer

-Just a little script to revise binary arithmetic and conversion.
+A small program to revise binary arithmetic and conversion.

 ## Usage